Skip to main content

 To strengthen fraud protection, BOOST will now send two letters when a customer updates an address online—one to the old address and one to the new one.
 The system will delay the mailing address change for 10 days to allow time for the customer to receive notice by mail.
 Manual review will only be required if fraud is reported, and if so, Service Oklahoma will revert the address back to the original.

-Easier Online License Reinstatement
+Online License Reinstatement

 BOOST will make reinstatement more convenient than ever.
-Customers will be able to upload reinstatement documents and pay any outstanding fees online, eliminating the need for a separate portal.
+Customers will be able to view and upload reinstatement documents and pay any outstanding fees online, eliminating the need for a separate portal.
 Each submission automatically creates a work item in BOOST for a compliance officer to review and complete, keeping the process streamlined and transparent.

 Online Mail Forward Request